I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 Back in a moment.

-If you want to talk about giving everybody a raise, there might be a way to well partially inspire it, and that would be to cut the corporate tax rate to zero.
+By the way, there might be a way, if you really want to talk about it, if you want to talk about giving everybody a raise, there might be a way to partially inspire it, and that would be to cut the corporate tax rate to zero.

 Well, I mean, if the idea is to put more money in circulation in the private sector, who better than the people who live and work there?

-Too radical, too radical.
+Too radical.

-Never never fly.
+Never, never fly.

-John in uh Centerville, Oregon, or Ohio, I'm sorry.
+John in Centerville, Oregon, or Ohio.

 Welcome to the program.